Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Whether you're just starting out in the professional world or you've already gained years of experience in your field, working from home could be a smart career move.
 From writing and web design to financial management, working from home can be ideal for professionals on myriad career paths.
 Learn more about the challenges and benefits of working from home and discover some of the most common work-from-home careers.

 No matter which field you're pursuing, you'll find that working from home offers a few key benefits.
-According to Entrepreneur, one of the most common reasons that professionals choose to work from home is the chance to achieve a healthy balance between work and life.
+According to Entrepreneur, one of the most common, flexibility in the workplace is the chance to achieve a healthy balance between work and life.
 Since working from home eliminates lengthy commutes and offers greater flexibility for your schedule, this option can be ideal for parents who want to spend more time with their families as well as talented professionals who juggle a variety of hobbies and personal pursuits.

 Reducing or eliminating the daily commute to and from the office is also a top reason that many people choose to work from home.
 After all, commuting translates to both time and money.
 You may be able to save money and get back dozens of hours each month when you work from home.